lsfusion-solutions/mycompany-docs/docs/Purchase.md

 title: 'Purchase'
 ---

 Management of the procurement process and control over the workflow from the supplier quotation request creation to payments and placement of goods in warehouses.
-You can find the vendor who offers the best price or at what stage your puchase is  at a glance.
+You can find the vendor who offers the best price or see at what stage your puchase is at a glance.